 We've already looked at password protecting your account to protect against unauthorized purchases, and how to manage your automatic update settings to control the way you use your data.
 Those an important subjects, so they each get their own section in our primer on Google Play.
 But there are other settings as well, and you should take a minute and set things up.
 Jump past the break, and we'll have a look.

 Getting to the settings is easy.
-Tap the menu button on your phone if it has one, or tap the three dots in the upper right of your screen (the overflow menu), and choose Settings from the list.
+Tap the menu button on your phone if it has one, or tap the menu icon in the upper left of your screen (the "hamburger" menu), and choose Settings from the list.
 You'll see a handful of items you can set, as well as information about the version of the Google Play application you're running on your device.
 Some, like the Notifications setting are simple enough -- check it to see a notification when there is an update available, uncheck it if you prefer not to see these notifications -- and some we've talked about before, like the Password settings and the Auto-update apps section.
 For a review of those, click here to learn about the Password section and click here to learn about Auto-updating.

-The Auto-add widgets setting is one you'll want to set right away.
+The Add icon to Home Screen setting is one you'll want to set right away.
 It tells your phone or tablet whether or not to place a shortcut to any application you install right on your home screen.
 With the box checked, any time you install an app from Google Play you'll see its icon on your home screen.
 This can help you remember it's there, and makes it easy to find if you've got a lot of apps installed.
 If you would rather not have this shortcut placed on your home screen, leave the box unchecked.
 Note that this box is checked by default when you first sign in to your Google account on your new Android.

 The Clear search history setting tells your device to erase the list of things you've searched for in the Google Play application.
 Any time you look for an app or a song or other content, the keyword you entered is saved in a list for easy retrieval.
 This list can get pretty long, and you may have other reasons for wanting this history erased.
 A quick tap pn the list item in the Settings menu will clear it all out.